 A good rug can pack a serious design punch, bringing a pop of color, pattern, and personality to your little one’s space.
-If your nursery is sporting hardwood floors, a big, comfy rug is a decorating must.
+If your nursery design includes hardwood floors, a big, comfy rug is a decorating must.
 But what if your baby’s bedroom already has wall-to-wall carpeting?
 Does it make sense to throw an area rug on the carpet?

 Like most things in decorating, it all boils down to a matter of taste.
 Area rugs serve a number of practical purposes, from protecting the existing floor to adding an extra layer of soundproofing.
 These benefits still apply in a carpeted room, making the addition of a rug perfectly reasonable.